Crimsonblock/aneirin/readme.md

 The project is divided into 3 parts:
 - The server.
 - The admin platform where it is possible to manage the users and the library.
-- The player, where users will be able to play there music from.
+- The player, where users will be able to play their music from.

 ## How to run the project
 There are two ways to use Aneirin: